 Tight End: Greg Olsen, Ed Dickson, Brandon Williams, Richie Brockel

 Thought Process: Richie Brockel makes the roster as a fourth TE, but will primarily be used as a lead blocker at FB.
 Brandon Williams completes a trio of athletic Tight Ends who can all stretch the Defense.
+I don’t forsee any changes to this group despite D.C.
+Jefferson’s touchdown catch Friday night.

 Offensive Line: Ryan Kalil, Byron Bell, Nate Chandler, Amini Silatolu, Trai Turner, Chris Scott, Gary Williams, Brian Folkerts, Fernando Velasco/Free Agent Addition